DinoChiesa/Apigee-External-Authorization-2/README.md

    ./1-enable-services.sh
    ```

-2. Signin with gcloud ti allow the script to create a spreadsheet:
+2. Signin with gcloud to allow the script to create a spreadsheet:
    ```sh
    ./2-auth-login.sh
    ```